 Alison Gregory of Irwin Mitchell added:

 Expert Opinion“The lesions and scarring have caused our client embarrassment with him revealing how some people are now reluctant to shake his hand.

 “In addition, he plays bass guitar in a band and is self-conscious about the appearance of his hands when playing.

 “It is vital that lessons are learned from what he has faced and it is fundamental that workers have the correct equipment and training to do their jobs both effectively and safely.”
-Alison Gregory - Legal Executive - Associate
+Alison Gregory - Chartered Legal Executive

 If you or a loved on has suffered an illness at work, our specialist personal injury claims team could help you to secure compensation.
 See our Industrial Disease Claims page for more information.